 Now that you own a home and have a large financial responsibility, this is also good time to set up life and disability insurance to protect your loved ones.
 The right policy can keep your family in the house, even if something should happen to you.
 CAP COM’s licensed insurance experts will give you a call to discuss a solution that’s right for you.
 Contact us for a no-obligation quote.3

-Insurance products offered through CAP COM Insurance Services, an affiliate of Capital Communications Federal Credit Union (CAP COM FCU), and Southwest Business Corporation (SWBC) and are underwritten by unaffiliated insurance companies.
-SWBC is not an affiliate of CAP COM Insurance Services or CAP COM FCU.
-Any insurance required as a condition of an extension of credit by CAP COM FCU is not required to be purchased from CAP COM Insurance Services and can be purchased from an agent or insurance company of the individual’s choice.
-Business conducted with CAP COM Insurance Services is separate and distinct from any business with CAP COM FCU.
-CAP COM FCU is not responsible for products and services purchased through CAP COM Insurance Services or SWBC.
-CAP COM FCU does not warrant, guarantee or insure any service or product offered by any insurance company.
-CAP COM and Travelers are separate entities.
+Insurance products offered through Broadview Insurance Agency a wholly owned subsidiary of Broadview Federal Credit Union.
+Any insurance required as a condition of an extension of credit by CAP COM Federal Credit Union a division of Broadview FCU is not required to be purchased from Broadview Insurance Agency and can be purchased from an agent or insurance company of the individual’s choice.
+Business conducted with Broadview Insurance Agency is separate and distinct from any business with CAP COM Federal Credit Union a division of Broadview FCU.
+Broadview FCU is not responsible for products and services purchased through Broadview Insurance Agency.
+Broadview FCU does not warrant, guarantee or insure any service or product offered by any insurance company.

-Life and disability insurance products are made available through our investment subsidiary, CAP COM Financial Services.
+Life and disability insurance products are made available through our investment subsidiary, Broadview Wealth Management.
 Insurance products are written through separate companies and are not a product of nor are they an obligation of the Credit Union or its Subsidiaries.

 Life and Disability Insurance Products: